 • Students are expected to submit all the assignments by the deadline listed.
 Should extenuating circumstances arise, students do not need to request Academic Consideration, and they are permitted to submit their assignment up to 48 hours past the deadline without a late penalty.
 Should students submit their assignments beyond 48 hours past the deadline, but less than 72h, a late penalty of 30% will be applied.
 No submissions will be accepted after 72h and the assessment will be marked as zero.
 Academic Consideration requests may be granted only for extenuating circumstances that started before the deadline and lasted longer than the No-Late-Penalty Period (48 hours).

-Note, the eLab Notebook and the In-lab Practical Test are excluded from this policy, because they require you to complete the work prior to entering the lab and during the lab, respectively, and should therefore follow the above Academic Consideration policy.
+• Note, the eLab Notebook and the In-lab Practical Test are excluded from this policy, because they require you to complete the work prior to entering the lab and during the lab, respectively, and therefore follow the above Academic Consideration policy.
+Also, the No-Late-Penalty cannot apply to the in-class presentations/pitches associated with the Science Communication Team Project, since these can only occur during lecture times.